-Total premiums increased by €1,896m in the year to €8,604m, principally driven by higher value premiums and sales in 2023 compared to 2022 within the index linked and unitlinked insurance line of business.
-This was partially offset by a reduction in the other life line of business premiums due to a large tranche of reinsurance.
+Total premiums decreased by €(922)m in the year to €7,682m, principally driven by lower value premiums and sales in 2024 compared to 2023 within the index-linked and unit-linked insurance line of business.
+This was partially offset by an increase in the Health insurance and other life line of business premiums.
+There was a number of large pension schemes that tendered their business during 2023 this has been lower in 2024.

-Total claims increased by €1,496m in the year to €6,669m, principally driven by higher value claims and scheme losses in 2023 compared to 2022 within the index lined and unit-linked insurance line of business.
+Total claims decreased by €(511)m, in the year to €6,158m, principally driven by lower value claims in 2024 and scheme losses which took place in 2023.